tabareCapitan/tabarecapitan.github.io/docs/research.md

     width: 100%; /* Set the width to 100% */
     opacity: 1; /* Add this line to control the opacity */ }
+  .custom-padding {
+    padding-top: 20px;    /* Adjust this value to control the space above the content */
+    padding-bottom: 20px; /* Adjust this value to control the space below the content */ }
 </style>

 <!-- {::options parse_block_html="true" /} -->